phenotypic/homebridge-nodemcu-relay/README.md

 ### Integrating with a 'command' plugin

-Whilst the `NodeMCU-Relay.ino` script was designed to be interacted with by an http plugin; it _is_ possible to control the NodeMCU from a "command" type plugin such as [homebridge-garagedoor-command](https://github.com/apexad/homebridge-garagedoor-command) by using:
+Whilst the `NodeMCU-Relay.ino` script was designed to be interacted with by an http plugin, it is possible to control the NodeMCU from a 'command' type plugin such as [homebridge-garagedoor-command](https://github.com/apexad/homebridge-garagedoor-command) by using:
 ```
 curl http://nodemcu.local/ACTION
 ```